JetBrains/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

 <procedure title="Uploading plugin">

-To upload your plugin to the JetBrains Plugins Repository:
+To upload your plugin to JetBrains Marketplace:

 1. [Log in to JetBrains Marketplace](https://plugins.jetbrains.com/author/me) with your personal JetBrains account.
 2. On your Profile page that opens, click <control>Add new plugin</control>.